pzstar/hash-form/readme.txt

 This plugin is built with beginners in mind.
 Even if you're not a tech wizard, you can effortlessly create fantastic forms without dealing with complicated code!

 But wait, there's more – once your form is set, the power is in your hands to customize every detail.
 Adjust the font size, letter spacing, and line height.
 Choose the color scheme that suits your taste, and set the spacing for rows and columns with ease.
 Our customization options allow you to make your form uniquely yours in a breeze!
 No need for generic designs, tailor your form to your liking effortlessly.

+Want to test the dashboard settings without installing on your website? <a href="https://tastewp.com/plugins/hash-form/" target="_blank">Test Dashboard Settings Here</a>

 <h3>Available Fields Types</h3>